qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 classifying features within the classes (using the Mode list).
 The available modes are:

-* Equal Interval: each class has the same size (e.g. values from 0 to 16 and 4 classes, each class has a size of 4)
+* Equal Interval: each class has the same size (e.g. values from 0 to 16 and 4 classes, each class has a size of 4);

-* Quantile: each class will have the same number of element inside (the idea of a boxplot)
+* Quantile: each class will have the same number of element inside (the idea of a boxplot);

-* Natural Breaks (Jenks): the variance within each class is minimal while the variance between classes is maximal
+* Natural Breaks (Jenks): the variance within each class is minimal while the variance between classes is maximal;

-* Standard Deviation: classes are built depending on the standard deviation of the values
+* Standard Deviation: classes are built depending on the standard deviation of the values;

-* Pretty Breaks: the same of natural breaks but the extremes number of each class are integers
+* Pretty Breaks: the same of natural breaks but the extremes number of each class are integers.

 The listbox in the center part of the :guilabel:`Style` menu lists the classes